xiaoxiongnpu/Kratos/documents/source/index.rst

 KratosMultiphysics's documentation
 ==============================================

-**WORK IN PROGRESS**
+**DOCUMENTATION IN PROGRESS...**

-KratosMultiphysics (*Katos*) is a framework for building parallel, multi-disciplinary simulation software, aiming at modularity, extensibility, and high performance, under a BSD license.
+KratosMultiphysics ("*Kratos*") is a framework for building parallel, multi-disciplinary simulation software, aiming at modularity, extensibility, and high performance, under a BSD license.
 Kratos is written in C++, and counts with an extensive Python interface

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    overview
-   installation/installation_bin_linux
+   install

 Indices and tables
 ==================